rcav8tr/CS2Mod-ShowMoreHappiness/ReadMe.md

 # Description
 This mod allows you to control the display of happiness factors thru the settings in Options.

+If you change the display of happiness factors while Happiness is displayed, close and reopen the Happiness to see the changes.

 ### Maximum Factors to Show
 Sets the maximum number of happiness factors to show.
 To show all happiness factors, choose the highest value.